marlow75/retropic/README.md

 16M colors total, 2 modes usefull for graphics.

-* none, floyds, apple – first pass dithering.
-Colors of the original picture are replaced by retro machine palette.
+* none, floyds, apple – dithering, colors of the original picture are replaced by retro machine palette.

 * 320x256, 320x512 (lace), 640x512 (lace) - use 256 colors, palette is result of Kohonen pixel classification.
 * 320x256, 320x512 (lace), 640x512 (lace) - use HAM8 coding, 64 color palette as a result of Kohonen classification.
+* export with RLE compression - use RLE compression run1byte.

 Export to Delux Paint IFF file format.